-Unexpected Comic Strip Creators: Bob Kane
+Unexpected Comic Strip Creators - Bob Kane

 The Little Major by Bob Kane